How Do I Know if My Child Has FPIES?

 Food Protein-Induced Enterocolitis Syndrome (FPIES) is a food allergy disorder that affects the gastrointestinal tract and sometimes causes severe reactions.
 It is an uncommon disorder that most often affects infants and young children and occurs following the ingestion of a food trigger.
 Because the symptoms of FPIES can mimic those of other disorders or illnesses, it is often misdiagnosed and can leave parents frustrated and unsure where to turn.

-The Types and Common Symptoms of FPIES
+Common Symptoms of FPIES

-- Acute FPIES often presents in infancy with repetitive vomiting approximately 1-4 hours after ingestion of the food trigger.
+First, an FPIES reaction can occur when an otherwise healthy infant or child develops symptoms shortly after drinking or eating.
+Acute FPIES often presents in infancy with repetitive vomiting approximately 1-4 hours after ingestion of the food trigger.
 In acute reactions, children often appear sleepy, pale, blue, and/or unresponsive, and may also have delayed diarrhea.
 Severe reactions may lead to dehydration, change in body temperature, and/or blood pressure.

-- Chronic FPIES occurs in infancy (usually < 4 months of age) and occurs when the food trigger is ingested on a regular basis, usually daily; such as infant formula.
-FPIES Symptoms typically resolve within a few days after removing the offending food from the diet.
-Common FPIES symptoms include chronic/intermittent vomiting, watery diarrhea, and poor growth.
+Chronic FPIES occurs in infancy (usually < 4 months of age) and occurs when the food trigger is ingested on a regular basis, usually daily; such as infant formula.
+The second common FPIES reaction occurs when infants ingest a causative food on a regular basis.
 Children with chronic FPIES will often have an acute reaction if the food trigger is reintroduced into the diet after a period of avoiding the food.
 The most common triggers for chronic FPIES are cow’s milk or soy formula.

 How is FPIES Diagnosed?